| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Watchman speed warning board

-Close up of Watchman camera
+Close-up of a Watchman camera

 Credit: Dave2084